 - Facilitating the engagement of Councillors in the Council’s business and activities

-- Establishing and maintaining a strong working relationship with the CEO and between the CEO and Council
+- Establishing and maintaining a strong working relationship with Councillors

 - Attending functional and policy committee meetings from time to time

 - Chairing the annual briefing of policy committee chairs on the approved corporate plan

 The Deputy President is expected to support the President in creating rapport with QLS members and various key stakeholders.
 Stakeholder engagement may take place with the President or on behalf of the President and may include: